vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ### Import project
 1. Select 'File > Import...' to bring up the Import wizard.
 2. Choose 'Existing Project into Workspace' and click the 'Next' button.
-3. Select the 'parameterized-sm.eclipse-cdt' project directory.
+3. Select the 'orthogonal.eclipse-cdt' project directory.
 4. Click the 'Finish' button to import the selected project into the workspace.

 ### Project structure